Matchmaking apps like Tinder can help people find potential dates quickly. But that efficiency can have drawbacks for people trying to find true love.

 Computer technology offers us abilities we could once only dream about.
 But many companies have yet to recognize the commercial opportunity in making products for the disabled.
 Some argue that ignoring accessibility issues completely is a multi-billion dollar mistake.

 The new mobile operating system's design acknowledges that we no longer need physical analogs — like a camera shutter or old-timey microphone — to describe an app's function.
-Tech writer Alexis Madrigal says its release will trigger the largest and fastest change in the history of computer software.

 In this edition of Weekly Innovation, we check out Tile, a stamp-size device that can be attached to any valuable item: a wallet, keys, laptop, even a dog collar.
 Using Bluetooth 4.0 with an iPhone app, users can find a lost or misplaced item that Tile is attached to.